 Since I can evaluate many watches that come through my shop for service, I have found many “average” watches that are housed in a quality stylish case, and sport an excellent quality Swiss movement.
 One such maker is the American brand Benrus (for more information see The History of Benrus Watch ).
 These watches were made in America and sourced the movements from high-quality Swiss makers (ETA and A. Schild or AS).
 I narrowed my search to watches that were running, with solid metal or 10k gold-filled (RGP), and with a dial and hands in good vintage condition.
 I avoided gold plating, as these tend to flake easily and look cheap, in my opinion.
 I initially set on a cost cap of $30, including shipping.

 As shown in these pictures, the watch I settled on was not in bad shape.
 The crystal had cracks.
 The lume on the hands and dial was brittle and missing in some places.
 The dial, however, had just the right amount of “patina,” in my opinion.
 The gold-filled case did have some pitting and was quite scratched, but should polish up nicely.

 I completely disassembled the watch and found a movement that was quite dirty, but otherwise did not show much wear.
 Most of the corrosion damage was at the split stem, a weak point for moisture intrusion on this type of case.

-After some minor hairspring adjustment and balance poising, the watch exhibited a beat error of 1.6 ms and timed at +/- 3 seconds/day and no more than a 10-second variation between common positions…pretty good!
-In day to day use the timing is never quite as good as the machine indicates but still does not vary more than a respectable 5-7 seconds/day while on the wrist.
+After some minor hairspring adjustment and balance poising, the watch exhibited a beat error of 1.6 ms. It timed at +/- 3 seconds/day and no more than a 15-second variation between common positions.
+In day to day use, the timing is never quite as good as the machine indicates but still does not vary more than a respectable 5 seconds/day while on the wrist.